Breathe. It's finally done.

 An asset.

-She sees me toss her the cambion's sword.
-In a split second she's forced to make a decision.
-She makes the right one, dropping her sword and snatching the hells' blade from the air.
-With one fluid motion she swings at an imp and rends it cleanly.
+She's forced to make a decision.
+She makes the right one.
+Her longsword falls and she catches the hells' blade.
+With one fluid motion she rends the imp cleanly.

 "Connect the nerves."

-I quickly connect the tentacles of the helm and pluck the threaded nerves.
+I quickly connect the whipping tentacles and pluck them.

 Reality blinks and everything goes dark.

 Turbulence throws me to the ground, and I slide across the floor.
-I brace myself and reach to catch myself on the hull's edge.
+I reach for the hull's edge, bracing to catch myself.

-Death should be a grand climax to life.
+They say a champion's death should be a grand climax to their life.

 So, who am I?